Atomic Structure

 and today some people use water filters which contain silver.

-of silver was applied to cuts and wounds
+was applied to cuts and wounds to prevent infection

 In recent years there has been an increase in